ChrisBeeley/notebook/content/docs/goldacre_review/_index.md

 ## Summary

-[to be completed]
+### Key principles

+Good defaults- make good practice the norm, not the exception

+* Open 4.
+Create an ‘exceptions framework’ whereby publicly funded code can be closed [only by] by prior arrangement if this meets NHS and UKplc strategic objectives
+*

-* Modernising NHS service analytics
+### Modernising NHS service analytics

+*

-* Modern, open working methods for NHS data analysis
+### Modern, open working methods for NHS data analysis

+* Open 4.
+Create an ‘exceptions framework’ whereby publicly funded code can be closed by prior arrangement if this meets NHS and UKplc strategic objectives

-* The challenge of privacy in health data
+### The challenge of privacy in health data
-* Trusted Research Environments
+### Trusted Research Environments
-* Information governance, ethics and participation
+### Information governance, ethics and participation
-* Data curation
+### Data curation
-* Strategy
+### Strategy